aj5050/Spreadsheet/README.md

 	Feb 13th: Started fixing assignment 4, downloaded new abstractSpreadsheet class for assignment 5.
 	Feb 14th: Still fixing bugs
 	Feb 15th: Started writing code for assignment 5, created new branch.
-	Feb 16th: Started writing XML code, confused but getting help from the T.A.s
+	Feb 16th: Started writing XML code, confused but getting help from the T.A.s.
+Got help from the T.A.'s, finished rough draft of all methods
 # Time Spent
 	Assignment 1: Estimated Hours : 17 hrs
 	Jan 11th: 1 1/2 hours